zybzzz/ybsite/docs/personal/index.md

 ![](/me.jpg)

 Hi 🤗 , I am Yibo Zhang.
 I am currently a first year master student in the School of Computer Science and Technology at the University of Science and Technology of China.
-Before that, I got my bachelor's degree from Zhejiang Gongshang University.
+Before that, I got my bachelor's degree from ZheJiang GongShang University.
 I would like to record some of my learning process here.

 Keep going!